movementlabsxyz/MIP/MIP/mip-16/README.md

 #### Fast-finality settlement
 In our metwork, we will offer _fast-finality settlement_ (FFS) where _validators_ verify state transitions (and blocks) and interact with a contract, `StakingK`, that may live[^2] on Ethereum mainnet.

-The costs incurred by the validators plus the cost of posting the attestations to Ethereum mainnet have to be factored in the $\textit{SetlFees}$.
+The costs incurred by the validators plus the cost of posting the attestations to Ethereum mainnet have to be factored in the ${SetlFees}$.

 > [!WARNING]
 We have bnot finalised the FFS details yet so it may be premature to try and define fees for this mechanism.
 It also pertains to _staking_ which is not fully fledged yet.